Toby Stephens

 Toby Stephens (born 21 April 1969) is an English actor who has appeared in films in the United Kingdom, United States, and India.
 He is known for the roles of Bond villain Gustav Graves in the 2002 James Bond film Die Another Day, for which he was nominated for the Saturn Award for Best Supporting Actor; William Gordon in the 2005 Bollywood film Mangal Pandey: The Rising; and Edward Fairfax Rochester in the 2006 BBC television adaptation of Jane Eyre.
 From 2014 to 2017, he starred as Captain Flint in the Starz television series Black Sails, followed by one of the lead roles in the Netflix science fiction series Lost in Space from 2018 to 2021.
-He has starred as the Greek God Poseidon in Percy Jackson and the Olympians.
+He portrays the Greek god Poseidon in Percy Jackson and the Olympians.